-Video tapes--the VHS, SVHS, VHS-C, and Hi 8 that most of us have been using for years--are fundamentally composed of three layers: the binder layer, the substrate, and the backing.
-While there are many differences from manufacturer to manufacturer, the engineering of these layers is a result of a very special need that video tapes have that photos don't, which is to survive the friction and stress of repeated playback, winding, and re-winding.
+VHS, SVHS, VHS-C, and Hi8 video tapes are composed of three layers: the binder layer, the substrate, and the backing.
+While slight differences exist from manufacturer to manufacturer, the engineering of these layers is intended to help video tapes survive the friction and stress of repeated playback, winding, and rewinding.

-The binder layer comes into direct contact with the heads of the playback machine, and is responsible for signal quality.
-It contains magnetic particles (sometimes referred to, a bit anachronistically, as pigments, even though they are usually iron oxide) that store information on the tape.
-They are usually suspended in the binder along with lubricant, whose purpose is to seep out during playback, microscopically speaking, and prevent damage to the binder layer by the drum and head of the playback deck.
+The binder layer comes into direct contact with the heads of the playback machine and is responsible for signal quality.
+It contains magnetic particles (usually made of iron oxide) that store information on the tape.
+The particles are typically suspended in the binder along with lubricant, which prevents damage to the binder caused by the drum and head of the playback deck.
 The substrate and backing layers add dimensional stability and strength because the binder layer itself is quite thin.
 The backing layer also helps to reduce friction.